-Massive Deployment Of Muppets To Middle East
+$100 Million Prize Will Deploy Muppets To The Middle East

 The plan is to launch a new, regional version of Sesame Street that will be available to Syrian refugees and local kids across Jordan, Lebanon, Iraq and Syria.
 It will be distributed over traditional television channels, the internet and mobile phones.
 It will also serve as an educational curriculum for childcare centers, health clinics and outreach workers visiting the shelters where refugees live..
 The workers will deliver books to kids and caregivers.

-Sherri Westin of Sesame Workshop says they're going to come up with new characters and narratives specifically for children affected by the Syrian crisis.
+Sherrie Westin of Sesame Workshop says they're going to come up with new characters and narratives specifically for children affected by the Syrian crisis.

 "This production, these Muppets, will be created to reflect the children's reality so that children can relate with them," Westin says.
 "For instance one of the Muppets may have had to leave home.
 She may live in a tent.
 She may become best friends with her new neighbors.
 There may [also] be characters from the existing Sesame Street.
 On our international productions it's a mix of characters you recognize and characters that are completely indigenous."